 Epic Games Store expanded into mobile in 2025, offering a curated selection of around 300 high-quality games across Android and iOS (currently limited to EU iOS users).
 Built on Epic’s massive brand power from titles like Fortnite, the mobile store aims to challenge traditional distribution models by offering better revenue shares for developers and more freedom for gamers, particularly in the premium and free-to-play gaming categories.

-Finally, switching from cross-platform to the app stores that host exclusively iOS apps, on top of the original Apple’s iOS App Store.
+Switching from cross-platform to the app stores that host exclusively iOS apps, on top of the original Apple’s iOS App Store.

 iOS App Stores

-For years, in a sharp contrast with Google’s Android open model, Apple Inc. had a closed, moderated mobile app ecosystem.
-That implied having a single app store only – the App Store, by April of 2025 it boasts 2.29 million iOS apps.
-In 2022, after the Digital Markets Act (DMA) was released and in May 2023 companies had to comply with its rules, Apple was forced to open up its mobile app ecosystem in March 2024.
+In 2022, the Digital Markets Act (DMA) was released, and in May 2023, the company had to comply with its ruling.
+Apple was forced to open up its mobile app ecosystem in March 2024.
 The act requires Apple to allow its mobile device customers to use alternative app stores in the European Union.
 This development lead to the launch of several third-party iOS app stores in Europe, the biggest of those are presented below.

 Top iOS app stores